-The hot air must circulate around the pans in the oven for even heat to reach all parts of the oven.
+Hot air must circulate around the pans in the oven for even heat to reach all parts of the oven.
 This results in better baking.

-- Place the pans so that one is not directly over the other. - Allow 11⁄2 to 2 inches (4-5 cm) of space around each pan and between pans and oven walls. - Use only one cookie sheet in the oven at one time.
+- Place the pans so that one is not directly over the other. - For best results, allow 11⁄2 to 2 inches (4-5 cm) of space around each pan and between pans and oven walls.
+There must be a minimum space of 1 inch (2.5 cm). - Use only one cookie sheet in the oven at one time.

-Use the following as a guide to determine where to place the pans.
+Use the following as a guide to determine where to place the pans: